Welfare and Spending Effects

 With our sample selection criteria, we are left with a sample representing about 61.3 million U.S. households.

-3.3 Calibrated parameters
+3.3.1 Calibrated parameters

-With households divided into the three education groups, some parameters, presented in panel A of table 2, are calibrated equally across all groups, while other parameters, presented in panel B of table 2, are education specific.
-Households are also assumed to be ex-ante heterogeneous in their subjective discount factors as well as their level of education.
+Panel A of table 2, lists parameters that are calibrated equally across all types in the model.
+Panel B of table 2, lists parameters in the model that are education specific.
 For completeness, panel C of table 2 summarizes the parameters describing how we model a recession and the three policies we consider as potential responses to a recession.

 -------------------------------------------------------------------------------------